 This is also an excellent opportunity to enlist peer support.
 Give each new hire a co-worker partner that can show them login processes, primary tech roles and how to contact support, when needed.

 They can act as a liaison for simple I.T. issues that may pop up in the first weeks of training.
-Getting locked out of essential tech tools with no easy resolution is just one of many common hiring mistakes reported by new employees.
+Getting locked out of essential tech tools with no easy resolution is just one of many common new-hire mistakes reported by employees.